KikeVen/python911/_posts/2019-9-26-student_grades_06.md

 +------------------------------------------------+
 ```

-That is it for our grade calculator program, it is very basic, but I got a chance to introduce some new programming consepts
+That is it for our grade calculator program, it is very basic, but I got a chance to introduce some new programming concepts.

 ---

 ## Next tutorial

-We are going to assign a letter grade to the student based on their `grade_average`, I will introduce `for loop` and `while loop`
+We are going to assign a letter grade to the student based on their `grade_average`, I will introduce `for loop` and `while loop`.

 ## Things to try